microsoft/Kusto-Query-Language/doc/parsecsvfunction.md

 **Arguments**

-* *source*: The source string representing a single record of comma separated values.
+* *source*: The source string representing a single record of comma-separated values.

 **Returns**